Peaceful Support Groups

 That someone's response:

-If someone doesn't have it and you cheer them on, it's a des services
+If someone doesn't have it and you cheer them on, it's a disservice

 Well, just because others have failed doesn't mean you shouldn't try.
 You can cheer people on for baby steps, while making it clear they're not quite unschooling.
 Regardless, knowing your opinion of it, I will not share on your page.
 Thanks for your time

-When I looked, she was not a moderator of the group (description above) but she was the next day and the group was closed.
+When I looked, she was not a moderator of the group (description above) but she was the next day and the group was closed (more private).

 There was an implication that I don't cheer people on.
 I'm sure this website and Just Add Light and Stir and other things I have done for over twenty years have cheered some people on.